-- o for companies with a monistic organizational structure: personal union between Chief Executive and Chairperson - o A regular age limit for members of the Management Board and Supervisory Board is not specified and published in the Articles of Association - oa membership limit set by the company is exceeded - o no improvement or statement in the case of resolutions passed during the Annual General Meeting with less than 75 approval percent of the voting rights represented at the Annual General Meeting held previous year, in particular in the case of remuneration (system and report), discharge and elections. - o The lack of disclosure of the rules of procedure of the relevant council. - for executive members: - o lasting worse results compared to the industry - o non-compliance with essential transparency standards (e.g. non-publication of CVs of executive members) - for a non-executive member: - o lack of exercise of supervision of executive members - o non-compliance with essential transparency standards, e.g. non-publication of CVs of non-executive members permanently and up to date on the website with the criteria for the presentation of qualifications in elections, articles of association, and names of committees. - o no comprehensive individualized reporting on the presence of Supervisory Board members at Supervisory Board and committee meetings. - o An appropriate deductible has not been agreed for a pecuniary loss liability insurance policy for the members of the Supervisory Board and is not explained in the annual report
+- o for companies with a monistic organizational structure: personal union between Chief Executive and Chairperson - o A regular age limit for members of the Management Board and Supervisory Board is not specified and published in the Articles of Association - o no improvement or statement in the case of resolutions passed during the Annual General Meeting with less than 75 percent of the voting rights represented at the Annual General Meeting held previous year, in particular in the case of remuneration, discharge and elections. - for executive members: - o lasting worse results compared to the industry - o non-compliance with essential transparency standards (e.g. non-publication of CVs of executive members) - for a non-executive member: - o lack of exercise of supervision of executive members - o non-compliance with essential transparency standards, e.g. non-publication of CVs of non-executive members permanently and up to date on the website with the criteria for the presentation of qualifications in elections, articles of association, and names of committees. - o no comprehensive individualized reporting on the presence of Supervisory Board members at Supervisory Board and committee meetings. - o An appropriate deductible has not been agreed for a pecuniary loss liability insurance policy for the members of the Supervisory Board.